 Montell Jordan Concert

-If you didn’t attend the recent Montell Jordan and Victory World Music concert at the Historic Douglass Theatre, you missed THE gospel set of the year.
+If you didn’t attend the recent Montell Jordan concert featuring Victory World Music at the Historic Douglass Theatre, you missed THE gospel set of the year.

 Unbeknownst to many, Montell Jordan has always been involved in church ministry.
 He flourished as a church musician from the age of nine or 10, instead of being involved in athletics.
 One of his greatest musical mentors was the late Pastor Richard Stubbs, who trained Jordan and other kids in the church to play music by ear.